danieldufek03/Coding_Challenge/README.md

 ## View a single User

-submit a GET request to http://localhost:8000/users/$user_id/ where $user_id is obtained from the id field of all users
+submit a GET request to http://localhost:8000/users/$username/ where $username is obtained from the username field of all users

 ## View a single Organization

-submit a GET request to http://localhost:8000/organizations/$organization_id/ where $organization_id is obtained from the id field of all organizations
+submit a GET request to http://localhost:8000/organizations/$organization_name/ where $organization_name is obtained from the name field of all organizations

 ## Create a single User